elucidator8918/Datasets-and-Codes-of-the-PCOSClassify/Multi-label-Classification/README.md

 This will download and unzip the dataset files for you.

 Note: It only contains the binary labels PCOS and Non-PCOS.
-The full PCOS-Gen dataset which contains binary and multi-labels is available [here](https://doi.org/10.6084/m9.figshare.27106024.v1).
+The full PCOSClassify dataset which contains binary and multi-labels is available [here](https://doi.org/10.6084/m9.figshare.27600816.v1).
 Similar steps can be followed to run the multi-label-based dataset.